This is an earlier post on my blog

 John the Baptist

 John, the forerunner of Jesus, was the son of Zechariah and Elizabeth.
 Zechariah was a priest and they were passed normal child-bearing age.
 Zechariah had a vision predicting the birth of a son.
 He doubted and was mute until the boy was born.
 He wrote on a tablet that the boy’s name would be John, not a name in his family.
-His voice was restored and he sang a song of praise for what would do through his son and the coming Messiah.
+His voice was restored and he sang a song of praise for what he would do through his son and the coming Messiah.
 Naming is important and John was named by God.
 (Luke 1:5-25; 57-80)

 John’s childhood, adolescence and early adulthood are not recorded but his parents probably died when he was young.
 His father was a priest.
 So were his grandfather and every other in that line until Aaron, the brother of Moses, and first priest under the covenant with God.
 For centuries they were priests.
 Some time, probably early in life, John was told that he would not be a priest.
 He was the forerunner and his relative, Jesus, was the Messiah.